For the average lifter, a workout split that involves lifting weights 6 days a week will be too much.

 In this post, I’ll take a closer look at the pros and cons of training 6 times a week, so you can decide whether or not it’s right for you.

-Then I’ll lay out a complete 6-day workout split, so you can see which exercises you’ll be doing on which days, how many sets and reps to do, as well as how much rest to take between each set.
+Then I’ll lay out a complete 6-day gym workout schedule, so you can see which exercises you’ll be doing on which days, how many sets and reps to do, as well as how much rest to take between each set.

 - What Does a 6-Day Workout Split Involve?

 - How Well Does a 6-Day Routine Work?

 - Who Should Use a 6-Day Workout Routine?

 - Why a 6-Day Workout Split Is Too Much for Most People

 - Are 6-Day Workout Routines Suitable for Beginners?